Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

+denote the ``shifted" three-momenta due to the re-couplings between the different Jacobi spectator bases.
+The quantities represented by

-is a simple geometrical constant arising due to the re-coupling of the Jacobi state angular momenta and isospins between two different spectator representations with indices $i$ and $j$.
-Each overlap matrix has four momenta, of which any two of them could be eliminated in favor of the other two upon integration over the two delta functions in Eq.~\eqref{eq:ij_overlap_matrix}.
+are simple geometrical constants arising from the re-coupling of angular momenta and isospins between different spectator bases with indices $i$ and $j$ employing Wigner's $6j$ and $9j$ symbols.
+The hatted quantum numbers denote their multiplicities; for example, $\hat{S}\equiv 2S+1$.
+Each overlap matrix has four momenta, of which any two could be eliminated in favor of the others after integrating the delta-functions in Eq.~\eqref{eq:ij_overlap_matrix}.
 Here, we prefer to eliminate $p$ and $p^\prime$ in favor of $q$ and $q^\prime$.
-The following three cases of the overlap matrix elements relevant to the $D^0nn$ system are in order: \begin{itemize} \item {\bf Case I:} Due to swapping of the two spectator neutrons: